joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6053990/2025/01/11/moyes-everton-tfg-return/

 **Ubben: Ohio State has Michigan to thank for lighting fire of CFP run**\
-`Ohio State is playing like every player on the roster bottled up how they felt after the Michigan loss and is uncorking it before each play.`\
+`Ohio State is playing like every player on the roster bottled up the feeling after losing to Michigan and is uncorking it before each play.`\
 https://nytimes.com/athletic/6053915/2025/01/11/ohio-state-michigan-cfp-national-championship/

 **The Best Time to Fireproof Los Angeles Was Yesterday**\